Grasset Lake: Toponymy

 The Algonquins designate this body of water "Apicigamijici", meaning "round lake without islands"; which reflects the characteristics of the lake.

 This toponym evokes the work of life of André Grasset (Montreal, 1758 - Paris, 1792).
 From the age of six, in 1764, he accompanied his father to Calais, France.
 At the end of his classical studies at Collège Sainte-Barbe, a Parisian school founded in 1460, André Grasset turned to the priesthood.
 Sulpician, he was ordained a priest at Sens, in 1783.

-At the time of graduation, the country is experiencing an economic and social crisis that leaves the monarchy in the greatest indifference.
-Slowly, but surely, the people of France are marching towards a crucial period in their history, the "French Revolution", which began in 1789.
+At the time of his graduation, the country was experiencing an economic and social crisis that left the monarchy and its people in great indifference.
+And the people of France were entering a crucial period in their history, the "French Revolution", which began in 1789.

 Busy in this societal transformation, members of the clergy must subscribe to the civil constitution by which the clergy whose bishops and priests no longer receive the investiture of the pope; they become public servants.
 During a trial, in the face of what appears to him as a renunciation of his most fundamental beliefs, André Grasset refuses to take this oath.
 He will be assassinated, as will all the priests and bishops imprisoned in the former Carmelite monastery in Paris in 1792.

 The French Revolution, one of the darkest periods of which began under the reign of terror, made its first martyr in Quebec.
 More than a century after his death, André Grasset was beatified.
 He became the first Canadian born on the altars on October 17, 1926.

 The name "Lac Grasset" was officialized on December 5, 1968 by the Commission de toponymie du Québec when it was created.